Ida Orloff

-Life and career
+Early life and education

-Born on 16 February 1889 in St. Petersburg, Russia as Ida Margaretha Weißbeck, Ida Weißbeck was a daughter of Georg Weißbeck, a brewery manager who had emigrated from Prussia's province of Hesse to Russia.
-Following her father's death, circa 1895, she relocated with her two siblings and mother, a native of Heidelberg, Germany, to Germany and then to Vienna, Austria.
-After her mother remarried to Austrian army captain Heinrich von Siegler, Edler von Eberswald, Ida Weißbeck's name was changed to Ida Siegler von Eberswald.
+Orloff was born Ida Margaretha Weissbeck on 16 February 1889 in St. Petersburg, Russia, the daughter of Georg Weissbeck, a brewery manager who had emigrated from Hesse, Prussia to Russia.
+Her father died when she was about six-years-old, after which her mother relocated Ida and her two siblings to Germany and then to Vienna, Austria.
+Her mother then married an Austrian nobleman without wealth, Army Captain Heinrich von Siegler, Edler von Eberswald.
+Ida's name was changed to Ida Siegler von Eberswald.
 Educated initially in a convent, she pursued advanced training at Vienna's Ottosche Theaterschule following her stepfather's death.